umine-io/ProMiner/README.md

 For powerful GPUs, we recommand some air flow for the machine, either use 12cm fan installed on the back of the rig or setup some air flow in the room.

+The GPUs should report its temperature around 60c~85c.

 ## Diagnose

 ### Network Connections